xerocopy/terraform-aws-pipeline/README.md

-Create AWS hosted website using terraform and ECS

-### local environment

 # terraform_aws_pipeline

-This creates a aws code pipeline using terraform that is deployed in ECS
+Description: This creates a aws code pipeline using terraform that is deployed in ECS.

-## To run
+## To spin up the infrastructure

+* create a local development environment (cloud9), when using systems other than unix WSL will be needed for terraform.

-* first export aws credentials to environment variables
+* first export aws credentials to environment variables (every login)
 ```
 export AWS_ACCESS_KEY_ID="AXXXXXXX"
 export AWS_SECRET_ACCESS_KEY="XXXXXXXXXXXXXXXXXXXXXXX"
-export AWS_DEFAULT_REGION="us-west-2"
+export AWS_DEFAULT_REGION="ap-southeast-2"
 ```

-* replace export with set in non unix shells environment (VS code)

-* create ssh keys for login
+* create ssh keys for login (in to the repository), pull the resository to local
 ```
 ssh-keygen -t rsa
 ```